Goen Choco: 5 Yen Coin-Shaped Chocolate Dagashi Candy

-A wide range of chocolate candy are available in Japan as well as in other countries.
-Each of those chocolate candies has its own distinctive characteristics and flavor that are differentiated from its counterparts.
+A wide range of chocolate candy is available in Japan as well as other countries, and each of those treats has its own characteristics and flavor that are differentiated from its counterparts.

-However, a few differentiate themselves especially in appearance and today I purchased a representative example of such Japanese chocolate candies.
+However, some products differentiate themselves especially in appearance, and today I purchased a representative example of such Japanese chocolate candies.

 Goen Ga Aruyo (ごえんがあるよ)

-What I bought this time is this milk chocolate called “Goen Ga Aruyo (ごえんがあるよ)” introduced by Tirol Choco in 1984.
-The chocolate candy of Goen ga Aruyo is dubbed “Goen Choco” by Dagashi lovers in Japan, by the way.
+What I picked up this time is this milk chocolate called “Goen Ga Aruyo (ごえんがあるよ)” introduced by Tirol Choco in 1984.
+The chocolate candy of Goen ga Aruyo is dubbed “Goen Choco” by Dagashi lovers, by the way.

-As you may know, the Japanese company, Tirol Choco boasts its flagship chocolate brand “Tirol Choco (チロルチョコ)“, which is one of the most popular Dagashi chocolate in Japan.
+The Japanese company, Tirol Choco is especially well known for its flagship chocolate brand “Tirol Choco (チロルチョコ)“, which in fact is one of the most popular chocolate candy series in Japan.

-Actually, the Japanese phrase, “Goen Ga Aruyo (ごえんがあるよ)” can be interpreted in 2 ways, “Our paths will cross” or “There are 5 yen coins”, and from that reason the mascot designed after Japan’s 5 yen coin is seen on the package front of this product.
+Actually, the name of “Goen Ga Aruyo (ごえんがあるよ)” can be interpreted in 2 ways, “Our paths will cross” or “There are 5 yen coins”, and from that reason, the mascot designed after Japan’s 5 yen coin is on the package front.

-Although the Goen Choco packet was sold on its own for 5 yen in many Dagashi shops several decades ago, unfortunately I haven’t seen it being sold alone anywhere recently.
+Several decades ago, the Goen Choco packet was individually sold for only 5 yen at many Dagashi shops, but unfortunately, I haven’t seen it being sold alone anywhere recently.

-Last, according to the ingredient list on the back of the package, the Goen chocolate consists of sugar, cacao mass, whole milk powder, cocoa butter, vegetable fat and oil, cocoa powder, emulsifier, and flavoring.
+Lastly, let’s see the ingredient list on the back of the bag.
+Based on that, the Goen chocolate is made from sugar, cacao mass, whole milk powder, cocoa butter, vegetable fat, cocoa powder, emulsifier, and flavoring.